 Over the course of two days, presentations, panels and discussions featured results from cutting edge research that explores “creative destruction” in the media ecosystem – including the economic impact of shifting business models, copyright requirements, audience experiences, content delivery, educational methodology, and publish on demand technologies.
+CLICK HERE for the Paper by Martha G Russell, PhD, Frank Rose and Karina Alexanyan, PhD.

 Watch all of the talks in the video playlist above or click on the names below.